Adam Levine: Personal life

+Relationships

 In early 2010, while performing at the Sports Illustrated Swimsuit Issue release party in Las Vegas, Levine met Russian Sports Illustrated Swimsuit Issue model Anne Vyalitsyna and they soon began a relationship.
 They ended the relationship in April 2012 in an "amicable and supportive manner".

 In May 2012, Levine began dating Behati Prinsloo, a Namibian Victoria's Secret model.
 The couple married on July 19, 2014, with Jonah Hill officiating the wedding.
-Levine and Prinsloo have two daughters, Dusty Rose (b.
-September 21, 2016) and Gio Grace (b.
-February 15, 2018).
-On January 28, 2023, Levine and Prinsloo had a third child, who is their first son.
+Levine and Prinsloo have two daughters, born in 2016 and 2018.
+In 2023 the couple's third child, a son, was born.

 Levine and Hill have been friends since early childhood, having met in grade school.
 Hill's brother, Jordan Feldstein, managed Maroon 5 until Feldstein's death.
 Despite attending different high schools, Levine has been friends with American actress Kate Hudson since they were teenagers.

+Activism and philanthropy

 Levine is supportive of gay rights.
 In 2011, Levine made a video on Maroon 5's official YouTube account in support of the It Gets Better Project.
 In January 2012, he announced that Maroon 5 had changed the location of their post-Grammy Awards show because of the "unnamed Los Angeles restaurant's backing of Proposition 8".
 He has a gay brother.

+In July 2020, Levine and Prinsloo collaborated with Ferrari and Save the Children to raise funds to support U.S. education programs during the COVID-19 pandemic.